affinda/affinda-typescript/docs/interfaces/OrganizationValidationToolConfig.md

 • `Optional` **restrictDocumentSplitting**: `boolean`

-Disables the page editor after a document has been split once.
+Disable the page editor after a document has been split once.

 ___